sannjaykarthikeyan/Signal-ASL-to-Speech-Translator/README.md

 **References**

-https://github.com/nicknochnack/RealTimeObjectDetection (this project was built upon this github repo)
+https://github.com/nicknochnack/RealTimeObjectDetection - **This project was built upon this github repo**

 Brownlee, J. (2019, September 16).
 A Gentle Introduction to Transfer Learning for Deep Learning.
 Machine Learning Mastery. https://machinelearningmastery.com/transfer-learning-for-deep-learning/#:~:text=Transfer%20learning%20is%20a%20machine,model%20on%20a%20second%20task.&text=Common%20examples%20of%20transfer%20learning,your%20own%20predictive%20modeling%20problems.